aashishgarg/aashishgarg.github.io/about/index.md

   * **Technologies used** : Ruby, ROR, jQuery, Jscript, ,active_admin, photofy.
   * **Url**  - [https://drawingview.com/about-us/](https://drawingview.com/about-us/)
   * **Responsibility**  - Backend Development and Frontend development in JQuery.

+###### Medville
+  *Medville is an solution where a patient can book appointment for a doctor to get service.
+  Its a complete API project for iphone application.*

+  * **Technologies used** : Ruby, ROR, active_admin, paperclip, stripe, timekit, sidekiq.
+  * **Url**  - App is yet to be pushed to in Apple app Store
+  * **Responsibility**  - Backend Development.

+###### HeartRateSocial
+  *HeartRateSocial is a social networking application.
+Here user can define his/her eating habits and fitness activities.
+Then user can find his/her network based upon the preference settings which include
+    1. Radius under which matches should be found.
+    2. Matches of a particular gender.
+    3. Age range of people to be found for matches.
+    4. Matches having same type of interests.*

+  * **Technologies used** : Ruby, ROR, active_admin, paperclip
+  * **Url**  - App is yet to be pushed to in Apple app Store
+  * **Responsibility**  - Backend Development.

 ###### Docademic
   *It is basically for both doctors and, patients where a doctor can read journals about of their speciality and contact other doctor for help.Patient can store all their medical history and lot more.*